 I spent another couple of nights in one of the many wonderful Airbnb options in Porto Rafael.
 Porto Rafael is a private neighborhood mostly inhabited by locals or vacation home owners near the northern coast of Sardinia.
 Michael and I had an adorable guest house with a stunning view directly over the seaside.
 It was a romantic little spot.

 If you’re looking for something similar, Porto Rafael is a great area to check out because it is perched high above the seaside.
 Anything facing the water will have impeccable views.
 There’s nothing like waking up to gorgeous vistas every day!

 Where to Stay in South Sardinia

-The best place to stay in Cagliari is directly along the seashore.
+The most relaxing place to stay in Cagliari is directly along the seashore.
 Easy access to beach, waterfront cocktail lounges and restaurants will be quite convenient.
-If you stay too far away from the shoreline, you probably will not be able to walk to the shore in a comfortable amount of time.
+If you stay too far away from the shoreline, you will definitely want to take a taxi to the beach.

 Everyone comes to Sardinia for beaches, beautiful views, sailing and everything else that comes with island life.
 Below I’ll cover visiting the famous Porto Cervo, top pizza restaurants, cocktail bars & more.
 After, I’ll tell you where to find the Sardinia gay beaches as well as the most breathtaking natural sites.